MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/getting-started-kubernetes-windows.md

 > If you are using a VMware-based product to meet your virtualization needs, please look into enabling [promiscuous mode](https://kb.vmware.com/s/article/1004099) for the MAC spoofing requirement.

 >[!TIP]
-> If you are deploying Kubernetes on Azure IaaS VMs yourself, please look into VMs that support [nested virtualization](https://azure.microsoft.com/en-us/blog/nested-virtualization-in-azure/) as well as [enabling IP forwarding](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-network-interface#enable-or-disable-ip-forwarding) for this requirement.
+> If you are deploying Kubernetes on Azure or IaaS VMs from other cloud providers yourself, we recommend [overlay networking](./network-topologies.md#flannel-in-vxlan-mode) instead.

 ## What you will accomplish ##